 Exploring the coastline by sail and shared experience is the central element of the Sail Britain Coastline Project, but sharing the stories we gather with the wider community is a key part of our aim.
 People have always been captivated by stories from the sea, and we want to share our themes of discovery, sailing and identity with as wide an audience as possible.

 These stories are often unexpected and new to us, arising out of the experiences and collaborations of participants.
-For example, the theme of marine noise pollution was the focus of a creative workshop we did with the children of St Paul’s Steiner School in Islington, North London.
+For example, the theme of marine noise pollution was the focus of a creative workshop we did with the children of St Paul’s School in North London.

 “How do you bring the underwater world alive for young children?”
 That was the challenge.